Satan Bound

 Only afterward is he authorized to wage war against the “seed of the woman.”

-its “war” against the “saints” after being authorized to do so.
+against the “saints” after being authorized to do so.
+And now, in

-And now, in chapter 20, the Devil is not released to launch his final “war”
+chapter 20, the Devil is not released to launch his final “war” until

-until the end of this period at the appointed “short time” when he is “loosed.”
+the end of this period when he is loosed for a “short time.”

-wars waged against the “Two Witnesses” by the “beast from the Abyss,”
+the wars waged against the “Two Witnesses” by the “Beast from the

 Likewise, as

-from the “Abyss” all picture the same release of the Devil from the pit at
+from the “Abyss” all picture the same release of the Devil from imprisonment

 Comments